Shipments Get Stuck in Japan Customs? Why and What Should You Do?

 Packages being held in customs can be stuck for several days, weeks, or longer.
 Japan Customs will not clear your shipment if the issues are not yet resolved.

-What to do if a shipment is stuck in customs?
+What to do if a Shipment is Stuck at Customs?

-- Ensure that all information provided is accurate and complete.
+4- Ensure that all information provided is accurate and complete.
 Even simple mistakes can cause delays in your shipment.
-Missing and incorrect paperwork can cause considerable customs headaches, make sure your documents are in order and aren’t in the wrong language.
+Missing and incorrect paperwork can cause considerable customs headaches, so make sure your documents are in order and aren’t in the wrong language.

 If you fail to follow the instructions given by Japanese customs, your shipment will either be seized, sold, or disposed of depending on the product class.